audunhalland/rust-realworld-entrait/README.md

 It is not a runnable application on its own, but exports business logic as _traits_ that can be trivially implemented for any application.

-The crate is abstract over any kind of external systems the resulting application needs to be dependent upon.
+The crate is abstract over any kind of external systems the resulting application needs to be dependent upon,
-Examples are database/storage, application environment (like clock) and specific configuration parameters.
+    like database/storage, application environment (like clock) and specific configuration parameters.
 All such abstractions are defined as traits that must be implemented outside this crate.

 ### `realworld_db`